GTNewHorizons/GTNH-Guide-Pack/assets/appliedenergistics2/guidenh/_en_us/items-blocks/storage_cells.md

   </Row>
 </Column>

 Storage Cells are one of the primary storage methods in Applied Energistics 2.
-They can be installed in an <ItemLink id="appliedenergistics2:tile.BlockDrive" /> or an <ItemLink id="appliedenergistics2:tile.BlockChest" />.
+They can be installed in a <ItemLink id="appliedenergistics2:tile.BlockDrive" /> or a <ItemLink id="appliedenergistics2:tile.BlockChest" />.

 See [Bytes and Types](../ae2-mechanics/bytes-and-types.md) for an explanation of their capacities in bytes and types.